Our stories

 During that year, life slows down.
 Young women spend this special time with aunties, grandmas and female role models to learn about womanhood and the giving of life while hearing stories such as the tradition of the Berry Fast.
 They are encouraged to be with themselves and reflect.
 They also collect berries during harvesting season, saving them for their coming out ceremony to share with others as a reminder that we are to always think of those around us.

 Shared by: Winona Elliott is Potawatomi and Ojibway from Neyaashiinigmiing First Nation located on the Bruce Peninsula in Ontario, Canada.
 She belongs to the Moose Clan from her father’s side, and also acknowledges her mother’s clan, the Fish Clan.
-She lives in Ontario, Canada, and works as a Circle Facilitator for Native Child Welfare, an Indigenous Child Well-Being Agency.

 Sharing Berry Fast Teachings